needle-mirror/com.unity.entities/Documentation~/components-shared-create.md

 ## Create a managed shared component

-To create a managed shared component, create a struct that implements the marker interface `ISharedComponentData` and `IEquatable<>`, and ensure `public override int GetHashCode()` is implemented.
-The equality methods are necessary to ensure comparisons do not generate managed allocations unnecessarily due to implict boxing when using the default Equals and GetHashCode implementations.
+To create a managed shared component, create a class that implements the marker interface `ISharedComponentData` and `IEquatable<>`, and ensure `public override int GetHashCode()` is implemented.
+The equality methods are necessary to ensure comparisons don't generate managed allocations  due to implict boxing when using the default `Equals` and `GetHashCode` implementations.

 The following code sample shows a managed shared component: